cloudmesh-project/reu-2014/doc/source/projects/mpi-java-performance.rst

 Design
 ----------------------------------------------------------------------

-The purpose of my project is to measure the preformance of MPI Java and record the results that are douns.
+The purpose of my project is to measure the preformance of MPI Java and record the results.
 We want to make sure that the programs are running in optimal fashion and giving the best results possible

 Implementation
 ----------------------------------------------------------------------